getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ clipboard | cut }}`' is the first 200 bytes from the clipboard.

-* '`{{ clipboard | heading }}`' is the clipboard's content until end of the first sentence, or the first newline.
+* '`{{ clipboard | heading }}`' is the clipboard's content until the
+  end of the first sentence, or the first newline.

-* '`{{ clipboard | linkname }}`' is the name of the first Markdown or reStructuredText formatted link in the clipboard.
+* '`{{ clipboard | linkname }}`' is the name of the first Markdown or ReStructuredText formatted link in the clipboard.

-* '`{{ clipboard | linktarget }}`' is the URL of the first Markdown or reStruncturedText formatted link in the clipboard.
+* '`{{ clipboard | linktarget }}`' is the URL of the first Markdown or ReStruncturedText formatted link in the clipboard.

-* '`{{ clipboard | linktitle }}`' is the title of the first Markdown or reStruncturedText formatted link in the clipboard.
+* '`{{ clipboard | linktitle }}`' is the title of the first Markdown or ReStruncturedText formatted link in the clipboard.

 * '`{{ username | json_encode }}`' is the username JSON encoded.
 As all YAML
   front-matter is JSON encoded, this filter code must be appended to any